anasfkhan81/SHACL4OntoLex/README.md

 # SHACL4OntoLex
 A repository with a draft set of SHACL shapes for OntoLex

+It also includes a practise lexicon